PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

   and g++.exe in the same bin/ file as their ARM binaries.
 If the Atollic bin/ path appears in your PATH variable before /usr/bin, then you will get the wrong gcc when you try to build host executables.
 This will cause to strange, uninterpretable errors build some host binaries in tools/ when you first make.
-Here is my workaround kludge.

-    1. Edit the setenv.sh to put the Atollic toolchain at the beginning of the PATH
-    2. Source the setenv.sh file: . ./setenv.sh.
-A side effect of this is that it will set an environment variable called PATH_ORIG.
-    3. Then go back to the original patch:  export PATH=$PATH_ORIG
-    4. Then make.
-The make will build all of the host executable but will fail when it gets to the first ARM binary.
-    5. Then source setenv.sh again: . ./setenv.sh.
-That will correct the PATH
-       again.
-When you do make again, the host executables are already made and now the correct PATH is in place for the ARM build.

   Also, the Atollic toolchains are the only toolchains that have built-in support for the FPU in these configurations.
 If you plan to use the Cortex-M4 FPU, you will